DidjaRedo/ts-utils/docs/ts-utils.iresult.getvalueorthrow.md

 Gets the value associated with a successful [result](./ts-utils.iresult.md)<!-- -->, or throws the error message if the corresponding operation failed.

+Note that `getValueOrThrow` is being superseded by `orThrow` and will eventually be deprecated.
+Please use orDefault instead.

 <b>Signature:</b>

 ```typescript